rmpasswd/Leetcode.JS30Days/Day 03.md

 **Trying to access 'tobe' as if it is a property will not work because it is inside a function.**

-Ways to access function properties with Dot notation.:
+Ways to access function properties with Dot notation .
+Use an javascript object:
 ```js
 var expect = {
     name: "To Be or Not to be",